ibm-cloud-docs/ibm-cloud-provider-for-terraform/manage_resources.md

 Looking for other resource types?
 Find a complete list of supported resource types in the [{{site.data.keyword.cloud_notm}} Provider plug-in reference](/docs/terraform?topic=terraform-setup_cli#configure_provider).
 {: tip}

 1. Create a configuration file that is named `sample.tf` with the following content.
-Configuration file names must have the `.tf` extension to be found by IBM Cloud Provider plug-in for Terraform.
+Configuration file names must have the `.tf` extension to be found by Terraform.
 Store this file in the same folder that you used to store your {{site.data.keyword.cloud_notm}} credentials.
    ```
    resource "ibm_compute_vm_instance" "vm1" {
     hostname = "vm1"